A Facial Oil for All Skin Types?

-Between my love of a facial oil and my addiction to Drunk Elephant it was really only a matter of time before I tested out the line’s Virgin Marula Oil.
+Between my love of a facial oil (so dewy!) and my addiction to Drunk Elephant, it was really only a matter of time before I tested out what it possibly the line’s most famous product; their Virgin Marula Oil*.

 Drunk Elephant Virgin Marula Oil

-Among Drunk Elephant’s range of products, this oil stands out as something of a flagship, since it’s the myth that elephants become drunk from eating the fruits from the Marula tree which gives the company its name.
+Among Drunk Elephant’s (now pretty large) range of products, this oil stands out as something of a flagship- since it’s the myth that elephants get sozzled after eating fruit from the Marula tree that gives the company its name.

-This oil, containing just one ingredient: sclerocarya birrea seed oil, is offered here in its purest, cold-pressed form and is high in antioxidants (to protect skin against free radical damage), as well as amino acids and essential fatty acids (to help repair and protect the skin’s moisture barrier).
+Containing just one ingredient- sclerocarya birrea seed oil (or Marula oil as it’s most commonly known)- it is offered here in its purest, cold-pressed form and is high in antioxidants (to protect skin against free radical damage), as well as amino acids and essential fatty acids (to help repair and protect the skin’s moisture barrier).

-The result is the sort of yoga skin glow my dreams are made of, especially when mixed with a pump of D-Bronzi Anti-Pollution Sunshine Drops, the brand’s tinted antioxidant serum (or for more ideas for how to use D Bronzi, take a look at 6 tips here).
+The result of all that moisturising goodness is the sort of yoga skin glow my dreams are made of- especially when mixed with a pump of D-Bronzi Anti-Pollution Sunshine Drops*, the brand’s tinted antioxidant serum.

 Particularly well-suited to anyone who wants to add in a highly moisturising step to their winter routine, this will also work well for those faced with pollution or UV on a regular basis who wants a little extra antioxidant protection.

-While I love Drunk Elephant, however, there are certainly cheaper alternatives out there which still offer a quality oil- such as The Ordinary’s 100% Cold Pressed Virgin Marula Oil.
-Although I do find Drunk Elephant’s option has a slightly smoother finish, possibly down to the filtration system used.
+But while I do love this Drunk Elephant product, there certainly are cheaper alternatives out there which still offer a quality oil- like The Ordinary’s 100% Cold Pressed Virgin Marula Oil*.

 For more beauty tips, subscribe to my weekly newsletter and receive your Glowing Skin Checklist: a downloadable guide to dewy skin!